Ozziko/Transliteration/README.md

 I volunteer in a project where I've developed a generative transliteration pipeline, and optimized it for Arabic/Persian names, as explained 👇.

 Contact me if you need help (details below).
-If you're an 🇮🇱 defence organization or a voluntary project I can share it as a donation, and if your data is sensitive I can donate my static map of transliterated ~20k unique name parts that can be used to transliterate millions of Arabic full names.
+If you're an 🇮🇱 defense organization or a voluntary project I can share it as a donation, and if your data is sensitive I can donate my static map of transliterated ~20k unique name parts that can be used to transliterate millions of Arabic full names.